JWatus/AlivioClient/README.md

 ### Configuration

-This project use the following ports :
+This project uses the following ports :

 | Server     | Port |
 |------------|------|